Search

 An HSA offers many attractive features, starting with reassurance.
 You can feel confident you'll have money set aside to pay medical bills and other health-related costs not covered by your regular health insurance plan.

-Before you can take advantage of an HSA, you first need a high-deductible health insurance plan—one with at least a $1,600 deductible as an individual or $3,200 for your family in 2024.
+Before you can take advantage of an HSA, you first need a high-deductible health insurance plan.
+Your health plan must have at least a:

 Why you might keep multiple HSAs

-There are some scenarios where you could use multiple accounts strategically:
+There are some scenarios where it may make sense to keep multiple HSAs:

 • Your current employer's HSA matches your contributions, while an HSA from a previous employer offers more flexible investment options.